dott13/DSL-labs/lab4/report.md

 Regular expressions (regex) are powerful tools used for pattern matching in strings.
 They provide a concise and flexible means to search, extract, and manipulate text based on specific patterns.
 Regular expressions consist of a sequence of characters and special metacharacters that define a search pattern.

+## Objectives

+1. Write and cover what regular expressions are, what they are used for;

+2. Below you will find 3 complex regular expressions per each variant.
+Take a variant depending on your number in the list of students and do the following:

+   a.
+Write a code that will generate valid combinations of symbols conform given regular expressions (examples will be shown).

+   b.
+In case you have an example, where symbol may be written undefined number of times, take a limit of 5 times (to evade generation of extremely long combinations);

+   c. **Bonus point**: write a function that will show sequence of processing regular expression (like, what you do first, second and so on)

+Write a good report covering all performed actions and faced difficulties.

 ## Applications of Regular Expressions

 Regular expressions find extensive use in various domains, including: